 To learn more, please download the printable form.

-- The CBO will notify the patient and the Practice as to whether the patient qualifies for assistance.
+- Wilmington Health Ambulatory Surgery Center will notify the patient as to whether the patient qualifies for Financial Assistance, which will be documented in the patient’s financial record.

-Wilmington Health reserves the right to limit the total amount of Financial Hardship Adjustments made on an annual basis.
+- Wilmington Health Ambulatory Surgery Center reserves the right to limit the total amount of Financial Hardship Adjustments made on an annual basis.

 AMBULATORY SURGICAL CENTER PATIENTS’ RESPONSIBILITIES